[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 The correct answer is number one.

-The right expression to describe one’s height is 키가 작다 or 크다, “to be short” or “to be tall.”
+The correct expression to describe one’s height is 키가 작다 or 크다 “to be short” or “to be tall.”

-And, 작다 “to be short” is an adjective, which does not have a final consonant.
+And, 작다 “to be short” is an adjective that does not have a final consonant.

 Number two is wrong because Korean people don’t say 키가 낮다.